magnusvadoy/dotfiles/README.md

 # Dotfiles

-Dotfiles for neovim, tmux and git.
-Run install.sh to setup folders and symlink files.
+Dotfiles for neovim, wezterm and tmux.
+Run install.sh to setup folders, symlink files, and install necessary packages and casks.

 ## Requirements